roryp/stranglerfig/README.md

 # Modernizing Java Applications for Scalability, Maintainability, and Performance

-## Care: The Importance of Modernizing Java Applications
+## The Importance of Modernizing Java Applications

 In today's fast-paced technological landscape, modernizing Java applications is crucial for achieving scalability, maintainability, and performance.
 Legacy systems often struggle to keep up with the demands of modern users and business requirements.
 By adopting modern architectural patterns, organizations can ensure their applications remain competitive and capable of handling increased workloads.

-## Believe: The Benefits of the Strangler Pattern and Modern Web App Pattern
+## The Benefits of the Strangler Pattern and Modern Web App Pattern

 ### The Strangler Pattern: Incremental Evolution